ajgustafson/Portfolio/ImageEditor/README.md

 This project provides a number of features to generate images, including generating horizontal or vertical rainbow patterns, and a checkerboard pattern.
 If the user is in script batch mode then they can also generate a French flag, a Greek flag, and a Swiss flag.
-These flag options are not offered in the GUI menus or buttons because we were told it was not required to be part of our final project.
-We left it as possible in the script mode so we wouldn't have to edit the previously written function in the controller.
+These flag options are only offered in script mode as they were not required for the project.

 This project provides a number of features to edit images, including blurring an image, sharpening an image, dithering an image, creating a mosaic from an image, changing the color of an image to